 I’m gluten free, low FODMAP, and pescetarian.
 Going gluten free was basically the start of my exploration with eliminating foods, and I started around 5 years ago.
 Before that, I hadn’t seriously considered the impact of food on my digestive woes (nor had my doctors, which was kind of ridiculous.)

 I experienced considerable relief from constant headaches by going gluten free, only to find my health going downhill AGAIN a few years later.
 Though I’d previously looked at the FODMAP diet, I’d immediately discounted it for being too hard.
 The difference this time?
 I was (and still am, in most aspects of my life) desperate.
-While it’s tricky to maintain any sort of diet as a full time recipe developer, I’ve found the FODMAP framework to be incredibly helpful in managing and minimising my symptoms, while I figure out my diva of a digestive system.
+While it’s tricky to maintain any sort of diet as a full time recipe developer, I’ve found the FODMAP framework to be incredibly helpful in managing and minimising my symptoms, while I figure errything out.

 How did you become a freelancer?

 I get asked this question a lot, and the short answer is, through some luck, a lot of help, and a lot of non existent weekends.
 By the time I had finished University, I was a year or two into working on Georgeats (the Instagram, at least) and I was thoroughly obsessed with it.
 While my whole undergraduate degree had been geared towards doing a postgraduate law degree, (I had even bought the LSAT test books) I decided to take a year off, get a job, and truly evaluate whether I was even interested in the law.